Sznup3k/ML/KNN/KNN-README.md

 ...
 ```

-If you want to test the program I have cleaned data from the [Iris database](https://archive.ics.uci.edu/ml/datasets/iris) in the Iris-data-cleaned.txt file.
+If you want to test the program I have cleaned data from the [Iris database](https://archive.ics.uci.edu/ml/datasets/iris) in the `Iris-data-cleaned.txt` file.
 It contains 150 lines of training data to experiment for yourself.
-I also found a nice graph of the data if you want some kind of visualization but I plan on doing a built in graph that will update accordingly with the queries you ask the program.
+I also found a nice graph of the data if you want some kind of visualization but I plan on doing a built-in graph that will update accordingly with the queries you ask the program. <br> <br>
 ![The graph I found](https://scipy-lectures.org/_images/sphx_glr_plot_iris_scatter_001.png)